acgetchell/mundus-atrox/src/journals/eleventh.md

 *Geral* is singled out and asked to bring this mine back into operation and protect the mine.
 He is asking to be replaced for a short period of time. *Geral* said he needs to arrange a small militia to do that and agrees.

-Steve found some magic guantlets on the corpse of a Dwarf, which *Tysnera* identifies as Gauntlets of Ogre Power. *Geral* takes them.
+Steve found some magic gauntlets on the corpse of a Dwarf, which *Tysnera* identifies as Gauntlets of Ogre Power. *Geral* takes them.

 #### 5,000 XP